federicotdn/verb/README.md

 The example uses the `verb-var` function in the first code tag.
 This function returns the value of the symbol being passed to it, unless the symbol does not have a value, in which case its value is set using `read-string` and then returned.
 It is useful for creating request specifications that require external (potentially secret) values, that only need to be set once.

 If you wish to quickly re-set the value of a variable previously set with `verb-var`, use the `verb-set-var` command.
 The command is bound to <kbd>C-c C-r C-v</kbd> by default, and works similarly to the built-in `set-variable` command.
 You will be prompted for a variable that has been previously set with `verb-var`.
+You may also specify a completely new variable name, in which case it will be created and its value set.

 ### Last Response